metolius25/spotirice/README.md

 ## Controls
-You can click on the buttons.
+While you can actually click on the buttons too, here are the assigned keybindings:
 | Key / Button | Action |
 |------------------|-------------------------------------------|
 | `p` or `Space` | Toggle play/pause |